tobiasvonderhaar/polysomes/README.md

 # polysomes

-This repository contains the raw data and analysis files for our current work on correspondence between polysome profiling data and ribosome footprinting data.
+This repository contains the raw data and analysis scripts for our current work on correspondence between polysome profiling data and ribosome footprinting data.